-Dublic leasting an annumber the following conditions Public locations can open under the following conditions Everyone must stay 1.5 metres apart.
+Dublic leasting any analyzades the following and ities Public locations can open under the following conditions Everyone must stay 1.5 metres apart.
 This means fewer people can be admitted (no more than the maximum number of seats available with 1.5-metre distancing or, at locations where there is a continuous flow of visitors, 1 visitor per 5 square metres).
 Assigned seats are mandatory at food and drink venues, events and art and culture venues.
-This does not apply at locations where there is a continuous flow of visitors Amateur sport and recreation Amateur sports matches and training are not permitted between 17.00 and 05.00.
-Organised outdoor sports activities for up to 4 people (excluding instructors) may take place outdoors after 17.00.
+This does not apply at locations where there is a continuous flow of visitors Amateur sport and recreation Amateur sports matches and training are not permitted between 17.00 and 05.00. • Organised outdoor sports activities for up to 4 people (excluding instructors) may take place outdoors after 17.00.
 Everyone must stay 1.5 metres apart.
 Everyone aged 18 and over must show a coronavirus entry pass to enter public indoor spaces, such as clubhouses, changing rooms and toilets.
 No spectators or audiences.
 Professional sport Professional sports matches and training are permitted, even after 17.00.
 No spectators or audiences.
 Religious activities No updated advice since 26 November 2021 Public transport No updated advice since 26 November 2021 International travel Travel abroad The Dutch government issues travel advice per country.
 If you have holiday plans, travel smart.
 Travelling is still a risk, and will remain a risk.
-Travelling is suit a risk, and will remain a risk.
 Travelling from a safe country/region within the EU/Schengen area Only Sardinia is designated as safe until 9 December 2021 9:00 AM.
 After this time Sardinia will become a high-risk area from 9 December 2021 9:00 AM onwards.
-As such mandatory DCC will be required from 9 December 2021 9:00 AM onwards.
-No EU travel ban o Proof of vaccination or negative test result required No self-quarantine required o Health declaration Take a lateral flow or PCR test (even if you have no symptoms and/or have been vaccinated) on day 2 and day 5.
-Checklist when travelling to the Netherlands from a safe country/region from outside the EU/Schengen area (list of safe countries here) No EU travel ban Proof of vaccination or negative test result required No self-quarantine required Health declaration Take a lateral flow or PCR test (even if you have no symptoms and/or have been vaccinated) on day 2 and day 5.
-Ban on flights from southern Africa Eustatius and Saba from the following countries: From 12.00 noon on 26 November 2021 a ban is in place on passenger flights to the Netherlands, Bonaire, St
+As such mandatory DCC will be required from 9 December 2021 9:00 AM onwards. o No EU travel ban Proof of vaccination or negative test result required No self-quarantine required Health declaration Take a lateral flow or DCR test (even if you have no symptoms and/or have been unscinated).
+Take a lateral flow or PCR test (even if you have no symptoms and/or have been vaccinated) on day 2 and day 5.
+Off day 2 and day 3.
+Checklist when travelling to the Netherlands from a safe country/region from outside the EU/Schengen area (list of safe countries here) No EU travel ban Proof of vaccination or negative test result required No self-quarantine required Health declaration ■ Take a lateral flow or PCR test (even if you have no symptoms and/or have been vaccinated) on day 2 and day 5.
+Ban on flights from southern Africa From 12.00 peop on 26 Nevember 2021 a ban is in place on passanger flights to the Netherlands.
+Penaire St. From 12.00 noon on 26 November 2021 a ban is in place on passenger flights to the Netherlands, Bonaire, St Eustatius and Saba from the following countries: Lustadus and Saba from the following countries.